Smoked Glass Table Lamp

 Designer: To be appraised.

-Other versions: Made in some variations as you can see below.
+Other versions: This smoked glass table lamp exists in some variations as you can see below.
+Also made with a chromed metal (iron) base and a metal socket.